Everyone has a unique story, but not everyone leverages its power.

 Discipline means that you stick with those few areas where you have expertise, and avoid veering off course in your messaging or audience or platform.
 It means saying no to the things that do not align with your brand and its offerings.
 But most importantly, it means you commit to and make a priority regularly publishing your content.

 If you're serious about building your brand and your reputation as a thought leader, I can help.

-In my experience, this structure motivates you to stay on a schedule.
+In my experience, this structure, based on consistency and discipline, motivates you to stay on a schedule.
 It instills in you a new behavior to maximize your effectiveness on social media.
 And most importantly, this time frame allows you to gain traction in getting the results you desire.

 Most of my work with you involves three essential elements:

 Business social media algorithms currently favor shorter, concise updates of less than 200 words.
 What's especially important here is to stick to one clear, focused message, which can be surprisingly difficult for most people.
 In this format, fewer words must have greater impact.

 Articles offer a chance to showcase your depth of knowledge on a topic but remain highly focused on a single message.
 These longer pieces complement your shorter updates and together attract new clients and potential partners, elevating your positioning as a thought leader.